-- Immunomodulating has two definitions.
-In conventional medicine, it usually means a medicine that modifies or changes the immune system in some way.
-In natural medicine, it means a remedy that balances or regulates the immune response.
+In conventional medicine, medicine that modifies or changes the immune system in some way.
+In natural medicine, a remedy that balances or regulates the immune response.

-- Immunosuppressive medicines either reduce immune function through their therapeutic actions (for example monoclonal antibodies used to treat autoimmune disorders reduce pathological immune response).
+Medicines that reduce immune function through their therapeutic actions (for example, monoclonal antibodies used to treat autoimmune disorders reduce pathological immune response).
 Other immunosuppressive medicines, like steroid medications, reduce the strength of the immune system as a side effect.

 Elderberry And Cytokine Storms – What Is The Connection?